We talk to First State Super’s Head of Product, Amanda Ralph, about super fund fees and what they mean for you.

 Are all fees deducted directly from members’ accounts?

 Amanda: No, they’re not, which brings me to another area that can be a bit confusing.
 Administration fees and insurance premiums are deducted directly from member accounts, while investment fees and costs are deducted from the asset values of the investment option before the unit price is calculated.
-This is why fees are shown in three separate categories on member statements: direct fees, other fees of your investment, and indirect costs of your investment.
+This is why fees are shown in two separate categories on member statements: direct fees, and other fees of your investment.
 The different categories are explained in member statements but even so, it can be a lot to digest.

 What’s the easiest way for members to check how much they’re paying in fees?